 - 1 tablespoon corn starch , ( mix with 1 tablespoon water to thicken the sauce)

 - ¾ cup diced red bell pepper

-- ½ medium yellow onion (diced)
+- ½ medium yellow onion , (diced)

 - vegetable oil

-- Heat about 1½ tbsp of oil over high heat.
-Cook the diced onion, red bell pepper, and green bell pepper until tender.
-Add fish slices, then pour in the sweet and sour sauce.
-Toss to combine.
+- Add the fish back into the skillet.
+Pour in the sauce and toss to combine.
 Remove from the heat and serve.
 Or for a crispier result, you can pour the sweet and sour sauce with vegetable mixture over the fish before serving.